CARMEN Visual and Material Cultures

 Elizabeth WilliamsElizabeth Dospel Williams (Ph.D.
 Institute of Fine Arts, New York University, 2015) is Associate Curator responsible for the care of the Byzantine Collection at Dumbarton Oaks Research Library and Collection.
 She was previously a post-doctoral teaching fellow at the George Washington University and curatorial assistant in the Department of Medieval Art and the Cloisters at the Metropolitan Museum of Art.
 Her exhibitions and publications address late antique aesthetics, furnishings, dress practice, and sensory experience.
 She has also published on the history of collecting and art market issues, with a particular interest in the provenance histories of archaeological material from the late nineteenth century through the Second World War.She was on the board of the Byzantine Studies Association of North America (2015-2019), where she served also as Treasurer (2017-2019).

 Gisela Coronado Schwindt holds a PhD in History.
-She is a Postdoctoral Fellow at the National Council for Scientific and Technical Research of Argentina (CONICET, Spanish acronym).
-She currently teaches the subject Medieval General Universal History in the Department of History at Faculty of Humanities of the National University of Mar del Plata in Argentina (UNMdP, Spanish acronym).
-She is also a researcher at the Interdisciplinary Center for European Studies at said university.
-She is the co-director of the scientific journal Cuadernos Medievales (UNMdP) and secretary of the Foundation for the History of Spain (Argentina).
-She participates in international research projects (https://transferts.education/).
+She is a Postdoctoral Fellow at the National Council for Scientific and Technical Research of Argentina (CONICET).
+She currently teaches the subject Medieval General Universal History in the Department of History at Faculty of Humanities of the National University of Mar del Plata in Argentina (UNMdP).
+She is also a researcher at the Interdisciplinary Center for European Studies, of the scientific journal Cuadernos Medievales (UNMdP), as well as secretary of the Foundation for the History of Spain (Argentina).
+She participates in international research projects.
 Her publications and participation in academic meetings focus on issues related to the history of the senses and sound studies in the late medieval and early modern Hispanic environment.
+Further information here.